 Risks and Concerns

-Common concerns of using Ketamine include:
+Common concerns with ketamine include:

 Ketamine Treatment in the UK